 How Soon Can You Start Dating Again After a Breakup?

 Amid all the satisfied stories of being in love, dreamy metaphors of completing each other and happily-ever-afters, nobody wants to go through a painful breakup.
 But when reality hits you badly, it scars your soul and crumbles your whole world.
 This is the nasty reality of a gloomy split that wounds confidence and pushes you inside a shell.

 In such scenarios, it is no longer expected for anyone to have one partner for an entire lifetime.
-Thus, dating after a breakup is a natural alternative to move on.
+Thus, dating after a breakup is a natural rite of passage for moving on.
 But the question remains: how soon is too soon to start dating after a breakup?